 What to Feed Goats On a Farm?
 A Goat Feeding Guide

 Unlike horses and cattle, goats do not graze for their food – they browse.
-A goat will eat grass that grows on the ground, but are naturally conditioned to eat twigs, tall brush, leaves, brambles, and other types of foliage that grows in the woods.
+A goat will eat grass that grows on the ground but are naturally conditioned to eat twigs, tall brush, leaves, brambles, and other types of foliage that grow in the woods.

 On average, a goat consumed between two to four pounds of hay each day.
 This amount fluctuates based on the age of the goats, if the goat is pregnant or nursing, and slightly to take into account goat size – standard or miniature.

 A goat can eat any type of agriculturally produced hay, but the quality of a hay variety depends upon the nutrients of which it is comprised.
 The best type of hay for one type of livestock may not best fulfill the dietary needs of another livestock breed.

 A goat’s dietary needs are best fulfilled by eating a legume style of hay.
 This variety of hay is most often comprised of clover, alfalfa, vetch, and soybeans.
 Goats have a far smaller mouth than horses or cattle, and even sheep if you are keeping miniature breeds.

 Because of this size difference, the texture or legume hay is far easier for goats to chew than other more coarse varieties of hay.

 - Legume Hay – Alfalfa style hay has a higher protein county that other types of agricultural hay.
 Legume hay is comprised of approximately 15 to 22 percent crude protein.
 It also contains 34 percent of crude fiber.
 When consuming alfalfa legume hay varieties a goat can garner roughly 120 percent more energy than they would acquare if eating other types of hay.